justin13601/AICancer/README.md

     Qualitative Sample Testing
 </p>

-Table 4 shows the model’s classification on the overall testing set, with 373 images of each class.

-All diagonals on the matrix have values above 300, meaning the model has above 80% accuracy on each class.
-It performs the worst on benign colon scans, which we predicted from our individual sample testing, as CNN 3 did noticeably worse on classifying benign images.
+In Table 7, we see that the model performs the worst on benign colon scans, which we predicted, as CNN 3 did worse on classifying benign images in sample testing.
 Further, the model classifies benign lung images the best.
-This makes sense as these images only go through CNN 1&2, both which had nearly perfect testing and sample accuracy.
+This makes sense as these images only go through CNN 1 & 2 which had nearly perfect testing and sample accuracy.

-Benign colon scans are often classified as malignant which gives a high false positive rate for colon inputs and causes low accuracy.
-By comparison, benign lung scans are very rarely classified as malignant, and if they are, they are only classified as ACA.
+Benign colon scans are often classified as malignant, giving a high false positive rate for colon inputs and causes low accuracy.
+By comparison, benign lung scans are rarely classified as malignant, and if they are, they are only classified as ACA.
 Conversely, only lung ACA cells are mistakenly classified as benign (false negative).
-Looking at samples of these images shows why: some lung ACA samples have red organelles, similar pink colours, and lots of negative space like benign images, whereas SCC images are overcrowded with dark blue/purple cells.
+Looking at samples of these images shows why: some lung ACA samples have red organelles, similar pink colours, and negative space like benign images, whereas SCC images are overcrowded with dark blue cells.

 <p align="center"><img src="/meta_images/dark_imgs.png" alt="Data Visualization: Lung Samples"></p>
 <p align="center">